anshulsamar/anshulsamar.github.io/_texts/recipe.md

 Ingredients:

-1/2 spoon* of dhania powder (*This is neither a teaspoon nor a tablespoon, but rather a very unique sized spoon that I have been using for many years and all my recipes are based off of this one particular spoon.
+1/2 spoon of dhania powder (this is neither a teaspoon nor a tablespoon, but rather a very unique sized spoon that I have been using for many years and all my recipes are based off of this one particular spoon.
 It’s most likely not available anywhere else*)
 Couple pieces of this thing.
-3 nice pinches of haldi.
+1/2 spoon salt, 1/2 spoon mirchi, and 3 nice pinches of haldi.
-Same amount of laal mirchi and salt as you used for the other recipe.
-Make it properly in ghee.
+Once ghee is ready, mix it in it properly.
-Add this to boiled 3/4 cup of moong dal.
-Use the cup your dad drinks chai from that has the handle broken.
+Add this to boiled aadha cup of moong dal (my aadha is 3/4 not 1/2).
+Use the cup your dad drinks chai from that has the handle broken for measurement.
-My 3/4th is more like 4/5ths than 3/4th.
-Enjoy.
+Enjoy. eat properly you are losing weight.